RadicalMilitantLibrary/manual/readingclub-man.markdown

 If this seems confusing, you need to try it out yourself.
 Take a look at Game of Thrones by George R. R. Martin for examples.

+And if you have a list that continues counting after another paragraph of text, simply do not end the list and continue with ListItem after.

 ### Part